aryan-arora-01/YaleReadingGroup.github.io/README.md

 ##### Giovanni Di Bartolomeo and Stefano Papa

 <b> Abstract: </b> There is no doubt that physical activity improves health conditions; however, does it also affect the way people interact?
 Beyond the obvious effects related to team games, we wonder whether physical activity has in itself some effect on social behavior.
 Our research focuses on the potential effects of physical activity on trust and trustworthiness.
 Specifically, we compare the choices of subjects playing an investment game who were previously exposed to short-time physical activity to others who are not exposed to it, but involved in different simple tasks.
 On average, we find that subjects exposed to physical activity exhibit more trust and prosocial behaviors than those who are not exposed.
 These effects are not temporary.

+#### <a href= "https://www.jstor.org/stable/2951620"> Identification and Estimation of Local Average Treatment Effects </a>
+##### Guido W. Imbens and Joshua D. Angrist

+<b> Abstract: </b> Random assignment of treatment and concurrent data collection on treatment and control groups is the norm in medical evaluation research.
+In contrast, the use of random assignment to evaluate social programs remains controversial.
+Following criticism of parametric evaluation models (e.g., Lalonde (1986)), econometric research has been geared towards establishing conditions that guarantee nonparametric identification of treatment effects in observational studies, i.e. identification without relying on functional form restrictions or distributional assumptions.
+The focus has been on identification of average treatment effects in a population of interest, or on the average effect for the subpopulation that is treated.
+The conditions required to nonparametrically identify these parameters can be restrictive, however, and the derived identification results fragile.
+In particular, results in Chamberlain (19861, Manski (1990),Heckman (1990),and Angrist and Imbens (1991) require that there be some subpopulation for whom the probability of treatment is zero, at least in the limit.
+The purpose of this paper is to show that even when there is no subpopulation available for whom the probability of treatment is zero, we can still identify an average treatment effect of interest under mild restrictions satisfied in a wide range of models and circumstances.
+We call this a local average treatment effect (LATE).
+Examples of problems where the local average treatment effect is identified include latent index models and evaluations based on natural experiments such as those studied by Angrist (1990) and Angrist and Krueger (1991).
+LATE is the average treatment effect for individuals whose treatment status is influenced by changing an exogenous regressor that satisfies an exclusion restriction.

+#### <a href= "https://economics.mit.edu/sites/default/files/publications/banerjee92herd.pdf"> A Simple Model of Herd Behavior </a>
+##### Abhijit V. Banerjee

+<b> Abstract: </b> We analyze a sequential decision model in which each decision maker looks at the decisions made by previous decision makers in taking her own decision.
+This is rational for her because these other decision makers may have some information that is important for her.
+We then show that the decision rules that are chosen by optimizing individuals will be characterized by herd behavior; i.e., people will be doing what others are doing rather than using their information.
+We then show that the resulting equilibrium is inefficient.

+#### <a href= "https://www.aeaweb.org/articles?id=10.1257/aer.20201540"> Spreading Gangs: Exporting US Criminal Capital to El Salvador </a>
+##### Maria Micaela Sviatschi

+<b> Abstract: </b> This paper shows how deportation policies can backfire by disseminating not only ideas between countries but also criminal networks, spreading gangs, in this case, across El Salvador, and spurring migration back to the United States.
+In 1996, the US Illegal Immigration Responsibility Act increased the number of criminal deportations.
+In particular, the members of large Salvadoran gangs developed in Los Angeles were sent back to El Salvador.
+Using variation in criminal deportations over time and across cohorts, combined with geographical variation in US gangs' location, I find that these deportations led to an increase in homicide rates and gang activity, as well as an increase in gang recruitment and migration of children.

+#### <a href= "http://www.math.huji.ac.il/raumann/pdf/Agreeing%20to%20Disagree.pdf"> Agree to Disagree </a>
+##### Robert J. Aumann

+<b> Abstract: </b> Two people, 1 and 2, are said to have common knowledge of an event E if both know it, 1 knows that 2 knows it, 2 knows that 1 knows is, 1 knows that 2 knows that 1 knows it, and so on.
+THEOREM.
+If two people have the same priors, and their posteriors for an event A are common knowledge, then these posteriors are equal.

+#### <a href= "https://pubs.aeaweb.org/doi/pdfplus/10.1257/app.20160089"> Social Media and Corruption </a>
+##### Ruben Enikolopov, Maria Petrova, and Konstantin Sonin

+<b> Abstract: </b> Does new media promote accountability in nondemocratic countries, where offline media is often suppressed?
+We show that blog posts, which exposed corruption in Russian state-controlled companies, had
+a negative causal impact on their market returns.
+For identification, we exploit the precise timing of blog posts by looking at within-day results with company-day fixed effects.
+Furthermore, we show that the posts are ultimately associated with higher management turnover and less minority shareholder conflicts.
+Taken together, our results suggest that social media can discipline corruption even in a country with limited political competition and heavily censored traditional media.

+#### <a href= "https://arxiv.org/pdf/2403.18694"> Designing Simple Mechanisms </a>
+##### Shengwu Li

+<b> Abstract: </b> Which mechanisms are simple to play?
+When is it easy for participants to see that a mechanism is incentive-compatible?
+I will start by explaining how and why economists came to ask these questions.
+Then I will discuss three recent answers, that capture different aspects of what makes a mechanism simple.

+#### <a href= "https://www.aeaweb.org/articles?id=10.1257/aer.20121637"> Trafficking Networks and the Mexican Drug War </a>
+##### Melissa Dell

+<b> Abstract: </b> Drug trade-related violence has escalated dramatically in Mexico since 2007, and recent years have also witnessed large-scale efforts to combat trafficking, spearheaded by Mexico's conservative PAN party.
+This study examines the direct and spillover effects of Mexican policy toward the drug trade.
+Regression discontinuity estimates show that drug-related violence increases substantially after close elections of PAN mayors.
+Empirical evidence suggests that the violence reflects rival traffickers' attempts to usurp territories after crackdowns have weakened incumbent criminals.
+Moreover, the study uses a network model of trafficking routes to show that PAN victories divert drug traffic, increasing violence along alternative drug routes.
+(JEL D72, D85, K42, O17, Z13)